Grimsthorpe Castle: Twentieth century

 During the First World War Grimsthorpe Park was used by the Royal Flying Corps and Royal Air Force as an emergency landing ground.
 During the Second World War the central part of the park, near the Vaudey Abbey site, was used as a bombing range.
 In 1944 the castle housed a company of the Parachute Regiment while it was recovering from operations in Italy and training for what became Operation Market Garden.
 Their flight for Arnhem began from RAF Folkingham.

 Grimsthorpe and Drummond castles are now owned and managed by a trust.

 Twenty-first century

 Since 2021, the Festival of the Unexceptional has been held at Grimsthorpe Castle.

 Art collection

-A life-sized Francisco de Zurbarán portrait of Benjamin hangs at Grimsthorpe; it is the sole painting that has been separated from the Zurbarán series Jacob and his twelve sons preserved at Auckland Castle in Bishop Auckland, County Durham.
+A life-sized Francisco de Zurbarán portrait of Benjamin has hung at Grimsthorpe since the 18th century.
+It is the sole painting that has been separated from the Zurbarán series Jacob and his twelve sons which was painted in the 17th century and has been preserved at Auckland Castle in Bishop Auckland, County Durham.
 There is a copy of Benjamin at Bishop Auckland.